iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covid19___1.4.10/report.md

 <img src="2_star_reviews_wordcloud.png" alt="au.gov.health.covid19 2 reviews"/>
 </p>

-> Thanks to covid, father, the Vic Police Ringwood and the Au government I'm now nothing, thanks a lot.
-My death is all on your heads and I can't do this any more.
-Keep kicking me while I'm down when I'm unwell and did nothing wrong.
-I'm now shattered, disgusted and broken.
-Nothing left :(<br> :date: __2021-05-22 01:20:17__

 > 3rd app installed, I hope this check in works<br> :date: __2021-02-06 04:14:58__

 > This app works however the information shown in it is no longer being updated daily nor is the information on numbers as detailed as it once was.
 I write this review on 3rd Jan, the CoVid numbers shown on the app were last updated 21st Dec.
 Pretty worthless if you can't rely on it to show up to date information.<br> :date: __2021-01-03 04:57:49__